 My inspiration comes mostly from Nature and from the duality of Beauty and Ugly that makes up the world we live in.
 My work seeks to capture that duality.

 Each piece starts with me defacing the canvas, scoring it with marks, splatters of acrylic paint and scratches of a palette knife (my tool of choice!).
 In the beginning I don't want it to be pretty or delicate.
 In fact, throughout the creation process I will intentionally add elements that are jarring, aggressive and downright ugly when singled out, but that ideally harmonize within the piece as a whole.

 I want to show how integral those "flaws" and “unsightly” elements are to the beauty and complexity of the artwork just as they are in Nature and in each of us.
 We are beautiful because we are flawed, not despite it.

-For me painting is a very intimate process.
-A lot of thought and emotion go into my work.
-Whatever is going on in my life at the time a piece is created is channeled directly into the painting and will influence the choice of color palette, the types of markings and brushwork that are etched into the canvas and even the choice of subject matter.
-I don't think I could paint without that intimacy, without leaving something of myself on the canvas, the good the bad and the ugly.
+My art practice mirrors my life-long journey to embrace and integrate all aspects of the self, so painting is a very intimate process for me.
+Whatever struggle or joy I’m experiencing in my life gets channeled directly into the painting and influences everything from the choice of subject matter to the color palette and the markings that are etched into the canvas.
+I couldn't paint without that intimacy, without leaving something of myself on the canvas, the good the bad and the ugly.